 Research

-I research how networked systems (cloud infrastructure, social media platforms, and AI-based technologies such as large language models) impact society through three interconnected lenses:
+I research how networked systems (cloud infrastructure, social media platforms, AI/LLM-based systems) impact society through three interconnected lenses:

-Equitable Digital Development - Examining how technology design and implementation can advance inclusive growth in underserved communities, creating sustainable pathways for economic and social advancement while bridging persistent digital divides.
+Digital Development - Examining how technology design and implementation can advance inclusive growth in underserved communities, creating sustainable pathways for economic and social advancement while bridging persistent digital divides.
+This includes fostering trust in digital information ecosystems through solutions spanning evidence-based media literacy, misinformation interventions, and multimodal detection of harmful online content.

 At the Internet, Data, and Society Lab (IDSL) at LUMS, I lead initiatives combining approaches like generative AI and privacy-preserving machine learning with rigorous social science methods, including randomized controlled trials.
 By bridging computational and human-centered perspectives, my work aims to develop digital technologies that serve diverse communities equitably while addressing critical considerations of accessibility, sustainability, and responsible innovation.